Skip to content

 We're a small team of home cooks and engineers building the recipe app we always wanted.
 We write about recipe saving, AI extraction, and cooking smarter.

-Pluck is available now on Android. iOS coming soon.
+Pluck is available on iOS and Android.
+Download it free today.

 Got a feature idea?
 We're all ears - Pluck is shaped by its community.